Saturday, June 11, 2016

 The plot has a very good balance of the investigation, of which the procedural aspects are realistic, and Joe’s personal life.
 The twists are well done, as is the escalation of suspense and sense of danger.
 There are a plethora of suspects.
 Even Joe feels overwhelmed at one point—“There are too many names, too many possibilities.”
 Yet, he defies you to identify the killer.

-“Close Your Eyes” has excellent suspense, danger which builds frighteningly, and a conclusion that causes one to question where Robotham is going from here, but you definitely want to know the answer.
+“Close Your Eyes” has excellent suspense and danger which builds frighteningly, and a conclusion that causes one to question where Robotham is going from here, but you definitely want to know the answer.

 CLOSE YOUR EYES (Psy Susp-Joe O’Laughlin-England-Cont) – VG+